 • The apostille must certify the signature on the Criminal Background check, not other signatures (e.g. we don’t accept apostilles that certify the signature of a notary that stamps a seal on the criminal background check).

-• Criminal background checks must be accompanied by an official or certified translation into Spanish.
+• Criminal background checks must be accompanied by an official translation into Spanish by a sworn/certified translator.
 The official translation can include the translation of the Apostille as well, but it is not necessary (the translation does not need an Apostille and the Apostille does not need a translation).

 • You can find certified translators through the AMERICAN TRANSLATORS ASSOCIATION